RiccardoEvangelisti/Four-Souls-Helper/content/f_special_mechanics.md

 **Discard** is an action done to loot cards in hand.
 To discard, you move the specified number of loot cards from your hand into the loot discard.

 * * *

-### Doubling ¢

-If an ability instructs you to double the number of ¢ a player has, that player gains x¢, where x is the number of ¢ they have.

-* * *